GeorgTrede/reNewspaper/README.md

 # reNewsable
 Scrape articles from a newspaper website and stuff them into a pdf file suitable for the reMarkable tablet (including clicky pdf links).
-It works for the NYT newspage, but if you want a different newspaper, the files help guiding you the way to get there.
+It works for the NYT newspage, but if you want a different newspaper, the files kind of help guiding you the way to get there, too.

 ## Who can use it?
 Basically everyone who owns a reMarkable (or comparable device) and a computer.
 You should also be confident using the terminal.